Our Work

 Summary

-To keep the peace in northern Mali, to support counter-terrorism efforts, and to promote democratic reform, Radio for Peace Building in Northern Mali increased radio broadcast in these remote regions using minimal technology and promoted media freedom by producing radio programs to combat terrorist ideology in conflict-prone areas.
-The program was run by IESC’s Geekcorps™, a cohort of skilled digital and applied technology expert volunteers who embrace a challenge.
+To keep the peace in northern Mali, support counter-terrorism efforts, and promote democratic reform, Radio for Peace Building in Northern Mali increased radio broadcasting in these remote regions using minimal technology and promoted media freedom by producing radio programs to combat terrorist ideology in conflict-prone areas.
+The program was run by IESC’s Geekcorps™, a cohort of skilled digital and applied technology expert volunteers.

 Results

-• 120 station managers, producers, announcers, and technicians were trained
+• Trained 120 station managers, producers, announcers, and technicians